citizenweb3/manuscripts/content/cyber-bostrom-citizenship.md

 [![Screenshot-473.png](https://i.postimg.cc/XJJ7hm7r/Screenshot-473.png)](https://postimg.cc/QB23K67D)

-In the next part of the guide, we we will learn how to obtain BOOT
+In the next part of the guide, we we will learn how to stake BOOT

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 If you want to support us in our mission of creating and spreading educational content and aligning the goals of different communities, please [stake with us](https://www.citizencosmos.space/staking):